SamyLearningNote/WindowsSimpleNetworkTrafficMonitor/README.md

 A lgihtweight and easy-to-use network monitor

 # How To Use
+1. Extract all the files and put them wherever you want(put all files in the same folder)
-1. Run SNTMStartProcess.exe
+2. Run SNTMStartProcess.exe
-2. Right click the icon in system tray to use it
+3. Right click the icon in system tray to use it
-3. Enjoy
+4. Enjoy

 # Reminder
 1. For Windows only